By Jessica Bubenheim, on 26 May 2021

 Today it's hard to have an account that is very broad and that doesn't really center around a specific theme and get a lot of followers.
 Instagram has grown so much that standing out has become more difficult.
 In order to get attention and make your account profitable, you must specialize in a niche market.

 People who successfully make money on Instagram don't see their account as a personal profile, but as a business.

-- Architecture, design, illustration and art
+- Architecture, design, illustration, and art

-- Travel, leisure and hospitality
+- Travel, leisure, and hospitality

 - A monthly round up of her favorite products

-Daily Stories highlighting her current favorites
+- Daily Stories highlighting her current favorites

 - Demonstrations or tutorials of how she uses the different products she is reviewing